Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- You should highlight any achievements or responsibilities you fulfilled in these roles
+- Highlight any accomplishments or responsibilities you held during these roles.

 References: